 Have you ever had to look for criminal records online?
 Was it an easy process?
-Dis you do your search online or did you make a phone call to the Shasta County courthouse? was the information you recieved correct?
+Did you do your search online or did you make a phone call to the Shasta County courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal backgrounds and records, and your feedback could help other people.

 Click here to post a comment